Never Miss a Beat - Get Updates Direct to Your Inbox

 By Quiet Light

-Correctly valuing your SaaS company is an essential step when preparing to sell, and valuation multiples play a critical role.
+If you’re thinking, “should I sell my SaaS business?” it’s critical that you understand how the valuation process works.
+Not surpising, valuation multiples play an important role in determining its value.
 If you list your business at a price that is above its true value, potential buyers will pass you by.
 If you list it too low, you’ll likely shortchange yourself, potentially by a significant amount.

 One of the most important factors in determining a business’s value is the multiple.
 While it’s always advisable to consult with a qualified advisor when calculating the multiple and doing a valuation, it’s also a wise idea to gain an overview understanding of how the process works.
 This article will help you to achieve exactly that.